 Support for promising graduate students in the field of education.

 The following are some of the scholarships available specifically for Graduate School of Education students.
 Check out our Financial Aid Office to find other scholarship opportunities and types of financial assistance.
 You may also qualify to apply for a graduate assistantship.

 The Timocracy Foundation seeks to honor individuals who "do good for the sake of doing good" and do not typically seek recognition for their acts of goodness.
 Kimberly Orefice Turner, a 2007 graduate of the Graduate School of Education, has established a scholarship fund through the Timocracy Foundation.
-A scholarship of $5,000 will be awarded to a GSOE graduate student enrolled in one of the following Massachusetts Initial Licensure programs:
+A scholarship of $5,000 will be awarded to a GSOE graduate student enrolled in one of the following programs leading to Initial teacher license in Early Childhood or Elementary Education:

 • Early Childhood• Elementary• Early Childhood or Elementary and Creative Arts in Learning• Elementary and Specialist Teacher in Reading• Elementary and Moderate Disabilities PreK-8• Elementary Education and English as a Second Language• Early Childhood or Elementary Collaborative Internship programs